Understanding Dementia Course

 Mobility, helping someone up, and making sense of what we see.

-View the part 1 presentation (.ppt)
+View the part 1 Mobility, Falls, and Visual Perception presentation (ppt)

 Part 2 - Washing, Dressing, and Eating and Drinking